sandeeptalabathula/indibuddy/README.md

 - **Temples & Spiritual Centers**: Locate nearby temples, meditation centers, and spiritual communities for cultural and religious practices
 - **Cultural Events**: Stay updated on Diwali celebrations, Holi festivals, Bollywood nights, and other Indian cultural events in your area
 - **Local Businesses**: Connect with Indian-owned businesses offering services from groceries to professional services
+- **Indian Marketplace**: Buy, sell, or give away furniture, electronics, books, and other items within the Indian community

 ### 🤝 **Build Lasting Connections**